msiemens/tinydb/README.rst

 |Build Status| |Coverage| |Version|

-TinyDB is a tiny, document oriented database optimized for your happiness :)
+TinyDB is a lightweight document oriented database optimized for your happiness :)
-It's written in pure Python and has no external requirements.
+It's written in pure Python and has no external dependencies.
 The target are small apps that would be blown away by a SQL-DB or an external database server.

 TinyDB is:

-- **tiny:** The current source code has 1800 lines of code (with about 40% documentation) and 1100 lines tests.
+- **tiny:** The current source code has 1200 lines of code (with about 40% documentation) and 1000 lines tests.
 For comparison: Buzhug_ has about 2500 lines of code (w/o tests), CodernityDB_ has about 7000 lines of code (w/o tests).